Car Insurance for Foreign Drivers in the U.S.

 An IDP is NOT a valid driver's license.
 It simply serves as a translation for your foreign license and should always accompany the license of your native country.

-You will need to meet your home country's legal driving requirements first and be in possession of a legal license from your country of origin.
+First, you must meet your home country's legal driving requirements and have a legal license from your country of origin.
 Together, these two documents show proof of driving ability.
+If you have a foreign license and an IDP, you will not be required to take a sequential driving test in the U.S. For additional information, check the specific regulations for the states you plan to drive.[3]

 What's the average cost of car insurance in America?

-Car insurance costs an average of $1,529 per year in the U.S. For a six-month insurance policy, that comes out to $765, or $127 per month.
-Rates vary widely depending on a number of factors, including your age, credit history and driving history.
+In 2025, car insurance in the U.S. costs an average of $1,093 for a six-month policy.
+This comes out to about $182 per month.
+Rates vary widely depending on several factors, including your age, credit history and driving history.
+Keep in mind that as a driver from out of the country, you may see rates higher than the average.

 The type of coverage you choose may also impact your rates.
 Find below the average cost of various coverage levels.